 Let’s now look at gender differences.

-In this other chart we show the percentage of men and women who use different platforms in the US.
-The diagonal line marks parity; so sites above the diagonal line are those more popular among men and sites below are those more popular among women.
-(Bubble sizes are proportional to the total number of users of each platform.)
+This chart shows the percentage of men and women who use different platforms in the US.
+The diagonal line marks parity.
+Sites above the diagonal line are those more popular among women and sites below are those more popular among men.

-For some platforms the gender differences are very large.
-The share of women who use Pinterest is more than twice as high as the share of men using this platform.
-For Reddit it is the other way around, the share of men is almost twice as high.
+For some platforms, the gender differences are very large.
+The share of women who use Pinterest is 3 times as high as the share of men using this platform.
+For Reddit, it is the other way around: the share of men is twice as high.

 From a back-of-the-envelope calculation we know that, if Facebook has 2.3 billion users, then at least 30% of the world uses social media.2 This is of course just an average – for some world regions, and specifically for some population groups, usage rates are much higher.